 - 2.17.0: Released on December 17, this version of Log4j finally fixed all known security issues.

-To protect your business against Log4Shell, you should first determine which of your applications depend on the Java-based logging utility and how many of them are vulnerable.
+To protect your business against Log4Shell, you should first determine which applications depend on the Java-based logging utility and how many of them are vulnerable.
 Then, you need to install the available patches.
-Finally, you should conduct an in-depth assessment of your IT infrastructure to confirm that you haven’t already been successfully targeted by an attacker.
+Finally, you should conduct an in-depth IT infrastructure assessment to confirm that an attacker hasn’t successfully targeted you.

-At Aligned Technology Solutions, we can help you protect your business against Log4Shell and give you the peace of mind that comes with knowing that there’s no vulnerable software application hiding on your network.
-Book a free consultation today, and we’ll be in touch with you shortly.
+At Aligned Technology Solutions, we can help you protect your business against Log4Shell and give you the peace of mind that comes with knowing there’s no vulnerable software application hiding on your network.
+Book a free consultation today, and we’ll contact you.